perfana/perfana-gatling-workshop/docs/exercise-9.md

 * Click "Applications" in the side menu
 * Use the filters to select application "Mean" and environment "local"
-* Click on the "Grafana dashboards" tab and click "Add dashboard"
+* Click on "Configuration" and the "Grafana dashboards" tab and click "Add dashboard"
 * Use the drop down values to link the "Gatling" dashboard:

 ![dashboard-gatling](assets/images/add-dashboard-gatling.png)